ovh/docs/pages/platform/data-processing/21_GETTINGSTARTED_check-job-logs/guide.en-au.md

 - Click on the `...`{.action} option button of your user and select `Generate an OpenStack token`
 - Enter your user password and retrieve your token

-With this token you should be able to list and to download the logs files of your jobs using the [Openstack API](https://docs.openstack.org/api-ref/object-store/?expanded=show-container-details-and-list-objects-detail){.external}.
+With this token you should be able to list and to download the logs files of your jobs using the [OpenStack API](https://docs.openstack.org/api-ref/object-store/?expanded=show-container-details-and-list-objects-detail){.external}.

 ## Go further